6 Lifestyle Changes to Reduce Your Risk of Hypertension

 Src

-The complex relationship between blood pressure and weight emphasizes importance of maintaining a healthy body weight to prevent hypertension.
-Being overweight, particularly in the belly area, increases the burden on the heart and throws off the hormone and chemical balance that controls blood pressure, which leads to the development of hypertension.
-It is essential to comprehend this association to take preventative action to lower the risk of hypertension.
+The relationship between blood pressure and body weight highlights the importance of maintaining a healthy weight to prevent hypertension.
+Being overweight, especially in the abdominal area, increases the strain on the heart and disrupts the hormonal and chemical balance that regulates blood pressure, which can lead to the development of hypertension.

 Limiting Sodium and Alcohol Intake